nolmelab/play/doc/architecture/dependency.md

 # Dependency

-libraries that robust depends on are listed.
+libraries that play depends on are listed.

 ## vcpkg libraries